wdas/unf/doc/sphinx/installing.rst

 Ensure that a minimal installation of :term:`USD` is available.
-Headers and compiled libraries from :term:`USD` as well as headers from transitive dependencies such as :term:`TBB` and :term:`Boost` are required during the building process.
+Headers and compiled libraries from :term:`USD` as well as headers from transitive dependencies such as :term:`TBB` are required during the building process.

 If Python bindings are needed, :term:`USD` must be built with Python support.
-Compiled libraries and headers from Python and :term:`Boost Python` are also required during the building process.
+Compiled libraries and headers from Python are also required during the building process.

 .. seealso::